High School

 Our high school is comprised of students in 9th through 12th Grade.

-HIGH SCHOOL FEATURES:
+HIGH SCHOOL ACADEMIC FEATURES:

 • 18:1 student-teacher ratio